Qatar opens the World Cup with a message of inclusion - WHIZ News

 The opening ceremony was meant to introduce Qatar to the world through its culture with a theme of “bridging distances.”
 Creative director Ahmad Al Baker wanted the ceremony to signify “a gathering for all mankind, an invitation to come together as one, bridging all differences with humanity, respect and inclusion.”

+“Finally, we have reached the opening day, the day you have been eagerly waiting for,” Sheikh Tamim said.
+“We will follow, and with us the whole world, God willing, the great football festival, in this spacious ambience for human and civilized communication.

+“People of different races, nationalities, faiths and orientations will gather here in Qatar, and around screens on all continents to share the same exciting moments.”

-It hit the mark when Sheikh Tamim was joined in the stadium suite by Saudi Crown Prince Mohammed bin Salman and Egyptian President Abdel Fattah el-Sissi, two leaders who had boycotted Qatar for years.
+His words hit the mark as Sheikh Tamim was joined in the stadium suite by Saudi Crown Prince Mohammed bin Salman and Egyptian President Abdel Fattah el-Sissi, two leaders who had boycotted Qatar for years.
 Not present were the leaders of Bahrain and the United Arab Emirates, the two other nations involved in the boycott.

 There were no major Western leaders in attendance, as Qatar is under intense scrutiny for its treatment of the migrant workers who prepped the nation for the World Cup, as well as the LGBTQ community.
 Gay and lesbian sex is criminalized in Qatar.